microsoft/playwright/docs/src/test-reporter-api/class-reporter.md

 ### param: Reporter.onStepBegin.test
 - `test` <[TestCase]>

-Test that the step belongs to.
+Test or hook that the step belongs to.

 ### param: Reporter.onStepBegin.result
 - `result` <[TestResult]>

-Result of the test run, this object gets populated while the test runs.
+Result of the test/hook run, this object gets populated while the test/hook runs.

 ### param: Reporter.onStepBegin.step
 - `step` <[TestStep]>

 Test step instance that has started.

 ## method: Reporter.onStepEnd